Properties of the After Kernel: Introduction

-{\bf Additional related work.} The most closely related previous work that we know of was described above.
-A number of papers have described interesting properties of hidden units in a neural network, including how they change during training (see \cite{DBLP:journals/corr/Shwartz-ZivT17,DBLP:conf/nips/RaghuGYS17,saxe2019information,zhang2019all,DBLP:conf/nips/GolatkarAS19,nguyen2021do,papyan2020prevalence}).
-In this paper, we focus on the evolution of the (finite) neural tangent kernel during training.
+{\bf Additional related previous work.} The most closely related previous work that we know of was described above.
+Some recent papers have highlighted limitations of NTK analyses \cite{DBLP:conf/nips/WeiLLM19,DBLP:conf/nips/ChizatOB19,DBLP:conf/nips/YehudaiS19,DBLP:conf/nips/Allen-ZhuL19,DBLP:conf/colt/LiMZ20,DBLP:journals/corr/abs-2001-04413,DBLP:conf/nips/DanielyM20,DBLP:conf/nips/GhorbaniMMM20}.
+A typical such theoretical result is a learning problem that can be solved (much) more efficiently using a neural network than by using kernel method with the NTK.
+Theoretical analyses with simple neural network architectures in idealized settings motivate research on natural data with practical architectures, identifying qualitative differences between the features used before and after training, demonstrating feature learning, and exploring its nature.
+A number of papers have described interesting properties of hidden units in a neural network, including how they change during training (see \cite{DBLP:journals/corr/Shwartz-ZivT17,DBLP:conf/nips/RaghuGYS17,saxe2019information,zhang2019all,DBLP:conf/nips/GolatkarAS19,DBLP:conf/iclr/FrankleC19,DBLP:conf/iclr/ZhangBHMS20,DBLP:conf/nips/NeyshaburSZ20,nguyen2021do,papyan2020prevalence}).
+Because, in a precise sense, the after kernel captures the features used by the network after training, its evolution during training is especially interesting.
 Lee, et al \cite{DBLP:conf/nips/LeeSPAXNS20} compared learning with finite networks to application of the NTK and the conjugate kernel, which may be viewed as applying infinite networks.
 They also evaluated the effects of a number of modificiations of the training process.
 Arora, et al \cite{DBLP:conf/nips/AroraDH0SW19} provided an algorithm to calculate the NTK for a convolutional neural network architecture, and compared the application of this kernel with the training of finite-width networks.
 (See also \cite{DBLP:conf/iclr/NovakXHLASS20}.)
 Yang and Hu \cite{yang2020feature} established conditions on the probability distributions used to sample the initial weights, and the step size of gradient descent, that imply that feature learning takes place, and conditions that imply that it does not.
 They also supported their theoretical analysis with experiments.
 Kornblith, et al \cite{DBLP:conf/icml/Kornblith0LH19} proposed using centered kernel alignment to measure the similarity of hidden nodes in the network; we use kernel alignment here to compare the neural tangent kernel and its conjugate projection.

+{\bf Recent related work.} After a preliminary version of this paper was published on ArXiv \cite{long2021properties_v1}, \cite{ji2021fast} proposed new algorithms for finding the maximum margin linear separator -- we use Algorithm 1 from their paper in this version.
+Recent papers evaluating the evolution of the after kernel include \cite{shan2021rapid,atanasov2021neural}.